-In technology “physical things” keep getting smarter - cars, robots, drones, refrigerators, watches, crockpots, and even your light bulbs are smarter.
-2018 is the start of another technology disruption wave.
-Big tech giants are providing ways for people to retrieve information without having to type.
-The use of smart voice-enabled devices such as Google Home and Amazon Echo is exploding.
+In technology “physical things” keep getting smarter - cars, robots, drones, thermometers, refrigerators, watches, crockpots, and even your light bulbs.
+The last few years has been the start of another technology disruption wave.
+Big tech giants are providing ways for people to retrieve information without having to type and we are approaching a new world with the ever-growing IoT.

 Here’s the list of major voice-enabled assistants we are using today: